bragaa/asr2024/README.md

-# asr2023
+# asr2024

 Hello,

 This repository contains class notes for teaching network and system administration fundamentals.
-Feel free to suggest other items or content for the course.
+Suggestions are welcome!